There is a verse by Verlaine that I will never

 participated in car racing circuits with his Ferrari.
 In other words, he was

 the kind of man that women gravitate around.
 And Liliana was no exception.
+The problem

 was that neither her parents nor her friends accepted him.
 It was true that he